C-terminus: C-terminal modifications

 The C-terminus of proteins can be modified posttranslationally, most commonly by the addition of a lipid anchor to the C-terminus that allows the protein to be inserted into a membrane without having a transmembrane domain.

 Prenylation

 One form of C-terminal modification is prenylation.
 During prenylation, a farnesyl- or geranylgeranyl-isoprenoid membrane anchor is added to a cysteine residue near the C-terminus.
 Small, membrane-bound G proteins are often modified this way.

 GPI anchors

 Another form of C-terminal modification is the addition of a phosphoglycan, glycosylphosphatidylinositol (GPI), as a membrane anchor.
 The GPI anchor is attached to the C-terminus after proteolytic cleavage of a C-terminal propeptide.
 The most prominent example for this type of modification is the prion protein.

+Methylation

+C-terminal leucine is methylated at carboxyl group by enzyme leucine carboxyl methyltransferase 1 in vertebrates, forming methyl ester.

 C-terminal domain

 The C-terminal domain of some proteins has specialized functions.
 In humans, the CTD of RNA polymerase II typically consists of up to 52 repeats of the sequence Tyr-Ser-Pro-Thr-Ser-Pro-Ser.
 This allows other proteins to bind to the C-terminal domain of RNA polymerase in order to activate polymerase activity.
 These domains are then involved in the initiation of DNA transcription, the capping of the RNA transcript, and attachment to the spliceosome for RNA splicing.